-MULTI-FRANCHISE and used car dealership Haven Motors went live with SsangYong last December and we caught up with managing director/owner Stephen Surrey, who was more than happy to detail what drew him to the brand.
+MULTI-FRANCHISE and used car dealership Haven Motors went live with SsangYong in December 2018 and we caught up with managing director/owner Stephen Surrey, who was more than happy to explain what drew him to the brand.

 ‘The quality of the product is very good,’ he said.
 ‘When we were shown the quality of the cars that they were going to be offering us, I was impressed with the range.

 ‘And with the bells and whistles that they’ve got compared to a lot of the other manufacturers, such as the seven-year/150,000-mile warranty, for the price point that they’re at, they’re very competitive.’

 SsangYong approaches car retailing like it used to be – keeping things simple and pragmatic.